Immaterial Damage in Insurance: Definition and Coverage

 • Defense and recourse guarantee : Allows you to obtain compensation for non-material damage suffered following a dispute.

-Insurers assess the financial impact of the damage before making compensation, which depends on the contractual clauses and the guarantee ceiling.
+Insurers assess the financial impact of the damage before paying compensation, which depends on the contractual clauses and the guarantee ceiling.

 4. Why Take Out Insurance for Non-Material Damage?